FelixOnline/v2/content/articles/2013-2-22-action-against-acton.md

 subtitle: >
   The College’s plans for undergraduate accommodation in North Acton are ill-thought-out and must be opposed
 date: "2013-02-22 01:37:27 +0000"

 # Attributes from Felix Online V1
 id: "3363"
 old_path: /comment/3363/action-against-acton
 aliases:
  - /comment/3363/action-against-acton
+imported: true
+comments:
+ - Will the university ever listen to the students Will Beaumont succeed where those before him have failed

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true